-"Remote sales" means sales of goods or services by a remote seller or marketplace facilitator.

-"Remote seller" means a seller or marketplace facilitator making sales of goods or services delivered within the State of Alaska, without having a physical presence in a taxing jurisdiction, or conducting business between taxing jurisdictions, when sales are made by internet, mail order, phone or other remote means.
-A marketplace facilitator shall be considered the remote seller for each sale facilitated through its marketplace.

-"Resale of services" means sales of intermediate services to a business the charge for which will be passed directly by that business to a specific buyer.

-"Sale" or "retail sale" means any sale for any purpose other than for resale.

-"Sales or purchase price" means the total amount of consideration, including cash, credit, property, products, and services, for which property, products, or services are sold, leased, or rented, valued in money, whether received in money or otherwise, without any deduction for the following:
+- Q. "Remote sales" means sales of goods or services by a remote seller or marketplace facilitator. - R. "Remote seller" means a seller or marketplace facilitator making sales of goods or services delivered within the State of Alaska, without having a physical presence in a taxing jurisdiction, or conducting business between taxing jurisdictions, when sales are made by internet, mail order, phone or other remote means.
+A marketplace facilitator shall be considered the remote seller for each sale facilitated through its marketplace. - S. "Resale of services" means sales of intermediate services to a business the charge for which will be passed directly by that business to a specific buyer. - T. "Sale" or "retail sale" means any transfer of property for consideration for any purpose other than for resale. - U. "Sales or purchase price" means the total amount of consideration, including cash, credit, property, products, and services, for which property, products, or services are sold, leased, or rented, valued in money, whether received in money or otherwise, without any deduction for the following: